SamWSoftware/PythonRustJsPerfTest/Readme.md

 The aim of this is to test the performance of different languages.

-This original started when Noah Gift did some test and got some questionable results.
-I wanted to re-run his tests to verify the results, and then also complete some more testing that I thought was more thorough.
+This original started when some performance tests were published online.
+The magnitude of the difference seemed unlikely so I wanted to re-run the tests to verify the results.
+I also want to complete some further testing using other benchmarks.

 ## Initial Test setup

-The first test came from Noah's experiment and is a request to sum from 1 to 10,000 and then do that 25 times.
+The first test came from the experiment published online.
+This case is a request to sum from 1 to 10,000 and then do that 25 times.

 In all cases the total billed duration for the invocation was used.